 As stated in the compatibility note, it is now clear that encrypted protocols in acoustic telemetry should be avoided by all means.
 To move forward towards a much-needed pan-European collaborative network that could provide relevant information in support of decision-making processes related to conservation and management, compatibility between brands and agreements on transmission protocols and ID allocation are imperative.
-Therefore, the ETN, together with industry (being Thelma Biotel, Sonotronics and Lotek), have worked on the development of new open tag protocols.
+Therefore, the ETN, together with industry (being Thelma Biotel, Sonotronics, and Lotek), have worked on the development of new open tag protocols, which are available for all telemetry users across the world - this technology is NOT restricted to Europe.
 This resulted in two robust and energy-efficient transmission protocols aimed for the aquatic research community, being OPi and OPs, for ID and sensor tags respectively.

 The Open Protocol:

 OPi supports over 1 million unique IDs, while OPs supports over 64 000 unique IDs with up to 4096 data points resolution.
 Both protocols are short and effective to reduce issues with transmission collisions.